-- a.
-An approved Conditional Use Permit (Chapter 22.158) shall be required for any grading on a lot or parcel of land, or in connection with any project, that exceeds 5,000 cubic yards of total cut plus total fill material within any 24-month period.
+- Additions to a single-family residence or accessory structure that were legally established as of the effective date of the ordinance establishing this CSD, provided that such single-family residence or accessory structure does not exceed 5,000 square feet in floor area after such additions are constructed; and - ii.
+The repair or replacement of a damaged or destroyed single-family residence or accessory structure that was legally established as of the effective date of the ordinance establishing this CSD, provided that such single-family residence or accessory structure is built in the same location as the one that was damaged or destroyed and does not exceed 5,000 square feet in floor area. - 11.
+Grading. - An approved Conditional Use Permit (Chapter 22.158) shall be required for any grading on a lot or parcel of land, or in connection with any project, that exceeds 5,000 cubic yards of total cut plus total fill material within any 24-month period.
 For purposes of computing the 5,000-cubic-yard threshold amount, grading necessary to establish a turnaround required by the Fire Department shall be excluded, but not grading for any private street, right-of-way, or driveway leading to such turnaround. - In approving such Conditional Use Permit application for grading, the Commission or Hearing Officer shall make the following findings in addition to those required by Section 22.158.050.B (Findings):

 - i.
 The grading will be performed in a manner that minimizes disturbance to the natural landscape and terrain through design features, including but not limited to, the location of building pads in the area of the project site with the least slope and/or near a paved street traveled by the public; and - ii.
 The grading will be accompanied by other design features that maximize preservation of visual quality and community character, including but not limited to, reduced structural height, the use of shapes, materials, and colors that blend with the surrounding environment, and the use of native vegetation for concealment. - 12.
 Manure Storage.
 Manure shall be stored at least 50 feet away from any well, water source, or drainage channel, unless placed in a covered trash receptacle. - G. Zone-Specific Development Standards. - 1.
-Residential and Agricultural Zones. - a.
-Lot Design.
+Residential and Agricultural Zones. - Lot Design.
 Each new lot created by a land division shall contain a net area of at least two acres. - b.
 Required Yards. - i.
-Each lot shall have a required front yard of at least 25 feet in depth; - ii.
-Each lot shall have a required rear yard of at least 25 feet in depth; and
+Each lot shall have a required front yard of at least 25 feet in depth; - Each lot shall have a required rear yard of at least 25 feet in depth; and